chunkanglu/Obsidian-Notes/CSCC37/Notes/Approximation and Interpolation.md

 ![[runge_phenomenon.png]]
 The more interpolation points for this function the higher degree polynomial $\implies$ the worse it gets.
 Problem is the higher derivatives of the function $y^{(n+1)}(\eta)$ grow faster than $(n+1)!$, thus the higher polynomial, the worse error gets.
-This is where piecewise interpolation important
+This is where piecewise (spline) interpolation important
 ## Data Fitting
 Least squares approximation
 Find $p(x)$ that minimizes the distance to the $f$ which is $||f - p||_2$ (2-norm euclidean distance)